 Frequently Asked Questions

-1. I would say "no" on both counts.
+1. Isn't calling Christ "King" antiquated and oppressive?
+I would say "no" on both counts.
 First, "Christ the King Sunday" has a much better ring to it than "Christ our Democratically Elected Leader Sunday."
 Joking aside, despite the success and value of a democratic form and government for secular affairs, the Kingdom of Heaven is not a democracy.
-God does not take opinion polls, nor can he be recalled or voted out of office.
+God does not take opinion polls, nor can He be recalled or voted out of office.
 This is actually a good thing.
 We are not dealing with an unjust and petty dictator, but a loving and just king, who is both God and man.
-While democracy is the best form of government we have at the current time on earth, sometimes following the will of the people is not a good thing: think Nazi Germany and the Russian Revolution!
-Better a perfect God ruling the kingdom of heaven than imperfect man subject to whims and fads.
+While democracy is the best form of government we have at the current time on Earth, sometimes following the will of the people is not a good thing: think Nazi Germany and the Russian Revolution!
+Better a perfect God ruling the Kingdom of Heaven than imperfect man subject to whims and fads.
 Throughout history, oppressive kings have also been petty and evil, and this is why a mistrust of "king" language has developed.
-However we must recall that Jesus radically redefined the nature of kingship when he said "Rather, whoever wishes to become great among you will be your servant; whoever wishes to be first among you will be the slave of all.
-For the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many (Mark 10:42-45, NAB).
+However, we must recall that Jesus radically redefined the nature of kingship when He said "whoever wishes to become great among you must be your servant, and whoever wishes to be first among you must be slave of all.
+45 For the Son of Man came not to be served but to serve, and to give his life a ransom for many" (Mark 10:43-45, NRSV).

-2. No. Christ the King Sunday is the last Sunday of Ordinary Time.
+2. Is Christ the King Sunday the last day of Ordinary Time?
+No. Christ the King Sunday is the last Sunday of Ordinary Time.
 The weekdays that follow are also a part of Ordinary Time.
 Ordinary Time ends on Saturday afternoon of that week, since the evening Masses of that Saturday signal the beginning of Advent.

 This page written by David Bennett.